taers232c/GAMADV-XTD3/README.md

 # Introduction
-GAMADV-XTD3 is a free, open source command line tool for Google G Suite Administrators to manage domain and user settings quickly and easily.
+GAMADV-XTD3 is a free, open source command line tool for Google Workspace (formerly G Suite) Administrators to manage domain and user settings quickly and easily.

 GAMADV-XTD3 is built with Python 3; as Python 2 support ends on 2020-01-01, this is the version of Advanced GAM that new/existing users should install.